 Passengers from all states arriving in Srinagar will have to provide a negative RT-PCR test report on arrival.

-The state has made the COVID-19 negative report mandatory for passengers who arrive from Maharashtra, Kerala, Punjab, and Chandigarh, irrespective of the mode of travel.
-For those traveling by air, the test report should be within 72 hours prior to the flight.
+Earlier, the State Health Department has made the COVID-19 negative report mandatory for all passengers who arrive from Maharashtra, Kerala, Punjab, and Chandigarh, irrespective of the mode of travel.

 All arriving passengers require a negative RT-PCR report, not more than 96 hours before arrival.
 If you don’t have a negative report, you will need to undergo a mandatory seven-day home quarantine and a COVID test.

 Travelers are released from quarantine if their result is negative.
 If not, you will be transferred to a COVID facility for further processing.